ElliottjPierce/noiz/book/src/quick-start/smooth-noise.md

 This is also so common that it has a type alias in `prelude::common_noise`.
 Simplex noise still isn't perfect, but it is more than good enough in practice.

+---

+It might surprise you, but value, perlin, and simplex noise are not the only ways to smooth out white noise.
+Let's look at another...